-Kaipara District Councils key objective at the development of the last two Long Term Plan's was to repay debt as debt had climbed to \$79million at its peak in 2012 paid for by a population of 18700 so that the key challenge was to reduce risk through reduction of debt.
+Kaipara District Councils key objective at the development of the last two Long Term Plans was to repay debt as debt had climbed to \$83 million at its peak in 2011 paid for by a population of 18,700 (rateable properties totalled 12,310) so that the key challenge was to reduce risk through the reduction of debt.
 Service levels were kept at a base level and depreciation was not able to be funded for most assets.
 This meant that there was always going to be a backlog of renewals as the Council had not accumulated sufficient funds to ensure its aging infrastructure could be repaired and renewed as necessary.